svenrog/Geta.Bring/README.md

 To configure shipping methods you have to go to *Commerce Manager* - *Administration* and under *Order System* - *Shipping* - *Shipping Methods* - *language* start creating new shipping method by clicking *New*.
 Provide shipping method details in *Overview* tab and use *Bring Shipping Gateway* as *Provider*.
 Click *OK* and open again newly created method.
 In *Parameters* tab provide Bring Product, customer number, ship from postal code, price rounding and other parameters.

 ![Configuration](https://raw.githubusercontent.com/Geta/Geta.Bring/master/Documentation/config.png?token=AAncmpjSrDugDDFq-TNPw3ifahFGfBbNks5UmtDQwA%3D%3D)

--- Describe when and how to use Booking

 ## More info about Bring API